MicrosoftDocs/sql-docs/docs/connect/jdbc/reading-large-data-with-stored-procedures-sample.md

  \<*installation directory*>\sqljdbc_\<*version*>\\<*language*>\samples\adaptive

 ## Requirements
  To run this sample application, you will need access to the [!INCLUDE[ssSampleDBnormal](../../includes/sssampledbnormal_md.md)] sample database.
-You must also set the classpath to include the sqljdbc.jar file or sqljdbc4.jar file.
-If the classpath is missing an entry for sqljdbc.jar or sqljdbc4.jar, the sample application will throw the common "Class not found" exception.
+You must also set the classpath to include the mssql-jdbc jar file.
 For more information about how to set the classpath, see [Using the JDBC Driver](../../connect/jdbc/using-the-jdbc-driver.md).

 > [!NOTE]
->  The [!INCLUDE[jdbcNoVersion](../../includes/jdbcnoversion_md.md)] provides sqljdbc.jar and sqljdbc4.jar class library files to be used depending on your preferred Java Runtime Environment (JRE) settings.
+>  The [!INCLUDE[jdbcNoVersion](../../includes/jdbcnoversion_md.md)] provides mssql-jdbc class library files to be used depending on your preferred Java Runtime Environment (JRE) settings.
 For more information about which JAR file to choose, see [System Requirements for the JDBC Driver](../../connect/jdbc/system-requirements-for-the-jdbc-driver.md).

  You must also create the following stored procedure in the [!INCLUDE[ssSampleDBnormal](../../includes/sssampledbnormal_md.md)] sample database: